ArctosDB/Arctos-Workflows/.github/ISSUE_TEMPLATE/NMMNH_Single_Locality_Entry.md

  - [ ] Click Save.

 **Edit the public locality**:
- - [ ] Locality Nickname - enter the NMMNH Paleo locality number entered in the format **NMMNH:Paleo:L-X_public** where X is the locality number.
+ - [ ] Locality Nickname - enter the NMMNH Paleo locality number entered in the format "NMMNH:Paleo:L-#_public" where # is the locality number.
  - [ ] Specific Locality - enter "Specific locality encumbered"
  - [ ] Under Coordinates, select "polygon" and "use geography spatial data for locality"
  - [ ] Enter "geography spatial data" for georeference source, WGS 84 for datum, and "not recorded" for georeference protocol.